novaek/PasswordSafe/README.md

 # PasswordSafe (WIP)
-A safe for all your password, only local, and managed by you and you only.
+A password manager for all your password, only local, and managed by you and you only.

 # 1) how does it works ?